soheilmahdavi/kind-kafka/README.md

 * Comment: The single source of truth for model version and model metadata makes deployment management.

+5. CI/CD Pipelines & Model Deployment Managing the CI/CD pipeline for machine learning 三.

+* Responsibility: Automate deployment, testing and version roll out of models.

+* Techstack: We currently use GitLab CI, ArgoCD and Jenkins.

+* Rationale: GitLab CI - integration into source control is seamless.
+ArgoCD-as-a-service for continuous delivery on Kubernetes, for repeatable and auditable deployments.

+6. Production Deployments and Monitoring

+* Primary function: Deploy models, serve predictions, and monitor performance.

+* Thou shalt leverage the following tools and platforms: Kubernetes (for deployed scalable deployments), Prometheus (for monitoring & metrics), Grafana (for visualization).

+* Rationale: Kubernetes smoothes out reliable scale and deployment.
+Prometheus and Grafana are the observability tools for the model’s health.

+7. User/Application Access

+* Role: Providing external systems and users easy and secure access to predictions.

+* Tools: API Gateway, REST APIs (e.g., AWS API Gateway, Kong, Ambassador).

+* Justification: Simplifies integration with applications, provides secure, standardized interfaces

+---
 # Tasks 1
 1. Containerization
   - [x] Create a Dockerfile for each microservice.